CKD – the basics (for health professionals)

 • Diabetes (mainly type 2).
 This is the cause in 20% of patients, i.e. the second commonest

 • Renovascular disease.
 This mainly occurs in older people who are smokers or ex-smokers; and/or people with congestive heart failure as well.
-It is then called ‘cardiorenal syndrome’
+Then its is often called ‘cardiorenal syndrome’

 • Obstructive nephropathy.
-This means a blockage in the drainage system of the kidneys – i.e. ureters, bladder, or prostate (in men) – usually due to prostatic disease in a men, or cancer in the pelvis in women.
-Kidney stones can cause this, but are not a common cause (unless you have one kidney)
+This means a blockage in the drainage system of the kidneys – i.e. ureters, bladder, or prostate (in men).
+It is usually due to prostatic disease in men, or pelvic cancer in women.
+Kidney stones can cause it, but rarely (unless the patient has one kidney)

 • Polycystic kidney disease.
 This is the only common familial (inherited) cause.

-Notes.
-Simple primary (essential) high blood pressure and simple recurrent urinary tract infections (UTIs) do not cause CKD.
-You should find another cause in such a CKD patient with simple high BP or UTIs.
+Note.
+Simple primary (essential) high blood pressure, and simple recurrent urinary tract infections (UTIs), do not cause CKD.
+This is a common false belief.
+You should find another cause in a patient with CKD and simple high BP or UTIs.

 The causes of CKD in children and young adults are different.